Yokota High School administers modernized ASVAB CEP

 |0

-This work, Yokota High School administers modernized ASVAB CEP [Image 3 of 3], by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota High School administers modernized ASVAB CEP, by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT